Rodham (novel): Summary

 In 1991, Hillary is now a successful law professor at Northwestern University.
 She is contacted by Bill who informs her that, after four terms as a governor, he intends to run for president.
 At the same time, Hillary is recruited to primary Alan J. Dixon in the Senate.
 She changes her mind when Carol Moseley Braun, a black woman, decides to primary Dixon, but after witnessing Braun's disorganized campaign, Hillary changes her mind once more and successfully runs for senate.
 At the same time, Clinton is outed for a long term affair he had with a cabaret singer.
 After a 60 Minutes interview with his wife goes horribly wrong, he drops out of the race and calls Hillary to congratulate her and to inform her that he is looking to leave politics for good.

 By 2015, Hillary is preparing to run for president for the third time, part of a strategy she has been planning since 1997 to acclimate the country to the idea of a woman president.
 She is horrified when she learns that Bill has decided to enter the presidential race after having spent the previous decades earning millions in Silicon Valley.

 As Bill quickly rises in the polls, Hillary and her team consider convincing Donald Trump to run as a Republican challenger hoping that he and Bill will cancel each other out as the media struggles to cover them both.
 Trump declines to join the race but positions himself in the media as a close Rodham advisor, eventually endorsing her with an offensive speech that denigrates immigrants.

 Hillary is hit with an accusation of sexual assault from a former female staffer.
-To counteract the lesbian rumours that surround her, she arranges a fake date with a donor, Albert, and is pleasantly surprised when they genuinely connect.
+To counteract the lesbian rumors that surround her, she arranges a fake date with a donor, Albert, and is pleasantly surprised when they genuinely connect.

 A debate in which she apologizes to the former staffer inspires the woman who once accused Bill Clinton of rape to come forward.
 Hillary Rodham wins the Democratic primary and, eventually, the presidential race against Jeb Bush.
-On January 20, 2017, she is elected the first female president, with Terry McAuliffe as her vice president.
+On January 20, 2017, she is inaugurated as the first female president, with Terry McAuliffe as her vice president.